 Sámi bandweaving book: Synjissjkot ja låhtåt

-Synjissjkot ja låhtåt (To Weave and to Braid) presents the distinctive bands woven in three Sámi communities in northern Sweden: Arvidsjaur, Arjeplog, and Mala.
+Synjissjkot ja låhtåt presents the distinctive bands woven in three Sámi communities in northern Sweden: Arvidsjaur, Arjeplog, and Mala.
 The book contains patterns for bands in an array of striking color combinations and patterns, all organized by use—from belts to shoes.
 About half the patterns are plain weave.
-The other half are simpler pick-up patterns (relatively) because the weaver picks up or pushes down all of the pattern threads together.
+The other half are pick-up patterns.
 Four fingerwoven shoe band patterns round out the collection.
 Although this is not a how-to manual, I provide a few tips to help decipher the warping drafts.

 Hardback.
 75 pages.